nzilbb/labbcat-R/README.md

 ## Building the package

-The package can be built using:
+The package can be built from the source code using using:
 `./build.sh`

 ## Basic usage instructions

 ### Getting started

-To install the package:
+To install the latest version of the package in CRAN:

 ```{r install}
 install.packages("nzilbb.labbcat")